JaredReando/volunteer-tracker/README.md

 ## Setup/Installation Requirements

-* Clone this project to your local drive.
+* Clone this project repository to your local drive.
 Link: https://github.com/JaredReando/volunteer-tracker/
 * To make changes of your own to this project, open the downloaded directory files into a developer text-editing program.
   I use _[Atom](https://atom.io/)_ (It's free!)
+* A database template file included in the repo.
+Once saved locally, open a Terminal session and navigate to the project directory.
+* Run commands:
+  * $ createdb volunteer_tracker
+  * $ psql volunteer_tracker < my_database.sql
+  * $ createdb -T volunteer_tracker volunteer_tracker_test

+Mac Ruby setup:
+  * gem install postgres

 ## Support and contact details